-The results of the comparison between L3-SARSA( $\lambda$ ) and Taylor's MAS-TER algorithm (Figure 3) shows that L3 outperforms MASTER in the initial episodes.
-After the 20 th episode, the errorbars on MASTER's results are very large, making the value of T drop below the 99% limit in which there is confidence that the algorithms are different.
-The asymptotic values of the MASTER algorithm are higher than L3-SARSA( $\lambda$ ), but they are still within the limit in which it can be said that the performances are the same.
+The results of the comparison between L3-SARSA(λ) and Taylor's MASTER algorithm (Fig. 3) shows that L3 outperforms MASTER in the initial episodes.
+After the 20th episode, the errorbars on MASTER's results are very large, making the value of T drop below the 99% limit in which there is confidence that the algorithms are different.
+The asymptotic values of the MASTER algorithm are higher than L3-SARSA(λ), but they are still within the limit in which it can be said that the performances are the same.

 Tables 2 and 3 show the values of Jumpstart, Asymptotic Performance, Total Reward, Transfer Ratio and Time To Threshold metrics for the algorithms executed in this experiment.
-These tables show that L3-SARSA( $\lambda$ ) outperforms the other algorithms.
+These tables show that L3-SARSA(λ) outperforms the other algorithms.
 The closest results to those obtained by L3-SARSA were obtained on Asymptotic Performance of the MASTER algorithm.
-In fact, MASTER has a higher mean value of the Asymptotic
+In

-Figure 4: Student's t-test between (a) L3-SARSA( $\lambda$ ) and SARSA( $\lambda$ ), (b) between L3-SARSA( $\lambda$ ) and HA-SARSA( $\lambda$ ), (c) L3-SARSA( $\lambda$ ) and the TiMRLA Value-Addition algorithm by Fachantidis et al. (2012) and (d) L3-SARSA( $\lambda$ ) and MASTER algorithm by Taylor (2008).
+Fig. 4.
+Student's t-test between (a) L3-SARSA(λ) and SARSA(λ), (b) between L3-SARSA(λ) and HA-SARSA(λ), (c) L3-SARSA(λ) and the TiMRLA Value-Addition algorithm by Fachantidis et al. [31] and (d) L3-SARSA(λ) and MASTER algorithm by Taylor [29].